Beneficial Chiropractic Spinal Manipulation

 In a study of older US women who get a lot of B vitamins in their diets and via supplements, osteoporosis risk appears higher for those who have elevated total homocysteine (tHcy) and elevated methylmelonic acid (MMA).
 (5)

 So what does all this mean?
-It means that each person needs an optimal amount of nutrients like vitamin B-12, but that "optimal" differs for each person.
-Let’s talk about checking your nutrient levels and addressing any lows or highs we find to prevent such diseases as osteoporosis
+It means that each person needs an optimal amount of nutrients like vitamin B-12, but that "optimal" varies for each person.
+Let’s chat about checking your nutrient levels and addressing any lows or highs we find to prevent such diseases as osteoporosis

 at your next Colorado Springs chiropractic visit.